 The Whistler Z-11R+ is designed to detect the most commonly used radar and laser guns in North America.
 You are also shielded from radar guns on POP mode and other instantaneous signals such as those emitted by laser guns from all directions with the unit’s 360-degree Max coverage, which works to protect you from all directions.

 Similar to slightly more expensive models from Whistler, the Z-11R+ comes with three different city modes and a highway mode that would adjust its detection range appropriately depending on where you’re driving.

-The most used radar and laser guns in the United States varies per state.
+The most used radar and laser guns in the United States vary per state.
 Through the Whistler Z-11R+, you can indicate which band type should be prioritized in case the radar detector picks up more than one signal at a time.
 This can also be used to reduce false alerts.

 Traffic Flow Signal Rejection (TFSR)

 Occasionally, radar detectors mistakenly identify signals from traffic sensors as a threat.
 That is not supposed to happen with the Whistler Z-11R+ which has TFSR.
 This is useful on highways in particular, where traffic sensors are commonly used.

 Field Disturbance Sensor Rejection (FDSR)

 Not all radar detectors at this price point can shield themselves from collision avoidance and blind-spot monitoring (BSM) systems, but the Whistler Z-11R+ can.
 FDSR should keep false alerts low by addressing these features that are often found on newer cars.
 Without it, the unit would alert continuously and be rendered useless because it is unable to tell which is a legitimate threat and which is not.

 Quiet/Auto Quiet Mode

 Detected signals should not jolt you continuously while on a drive.
 The alerts on the Whistler will decrease in volume in every passing second.
 Moreover, with quiet and auto quiet mode, these could be completely canceled.

-- Interface is easy to understand and use
+- The interface is easy to understand and use

 - Light and easy to transport

-- Offers three different driving modes for city and one for highway
+- Offers three different driving modes for the city and one for highway

 - Alert priority lets you rank different signals